WarrantyChain/MNInstall/README.md

 ## Updating Node

-To update your node please run this from root ~ and follow the instructions:
+To update your node please run this from your previously created user and follow the instructions:

 ```
 cd InstallMN && git pull && bash update_node.sh